gristmill/jquery-popbox/README.md

 jQuery PopBox developed by [Sean Behan](http://twitter.com/_sbehan) at [Gristmill.io](http://gristmill.io)

-It is inspired by the balloon UI element found in 37signals.com's HighRise CRM.
+It is inspired by the balloon UI element found in 37Signals's Highrise CRM.